Akhilesh0512/object_detection/README.md

-The coco names and the yolov3.cfg are the datsets required for training and you can find the yolov3.weights in the kaggle.
+The coco names and the yolov3.cfg are the datsets required for training and you can find the yolov3.weights in the open data sources require dfor the programme.